fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 Despite the name it has nothing to do with buffer objects and this gets cleared up with the DSA version: `glClearNamedFramebuffer`

-So the modern version of method 2 will look like this:
+So the DSA version looks like this:
 ```c
 glClearNamedFramebufferfv(fb, GL_COLOR, col_buff_index, &rgba);
 glClearNamedFramebufferfv(fb, GL_DEPTH, 0, &d);